Business Process Improvement: Methodologies, Examples, Benefits & Tips

 • How can we improve these processes?

-One of the main purposes of BPI is to make a company’s operations more logical, organized, and efficient.
+One of the main purposes of BPI is to make a company’s operations more logical, organized and efficient.

-Methodology #1: Six Sigma (6σ)
+Six Sigma (6σ)

 DMAIC stands for: